qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

      ³ ⁴) There are two more optional hardware keys, to make it easier to compile for a 12x12x12x11 or 12x12x12x12 layouts.
      ⁵) Left Shift when pressed with another key.
 Medium long: to toggle _PAD.
 Long: toggle _MOV.
-     ⁶) Right shift when pressed with another key, otherwise toggle to _FUN.
+     ⁶) Right shift when pressed with another key. medium long: to toggle _FUN.
+Long: toggle _RAR.

 Remarks: The left modifiers have a slight delay in combination with an outside pointer device (mouse, stylus).
 It seems this will be difficult to fix, because it is spread over two devices.
 To avoid the